Checking accounts offer the best combination of low fees, discount eligibility and security for most drivers.

 Checking account payments are reliable, but occasional issues happen.
 Here are common problems and fixes:

-- Payment failed or bounced: Contact your insurer immediately to avoid policy cancellation.
-Most companies offer a 10 to 30 day grace period, but you'll need to pay within this window.
-Pay overdraft fees at your bank and update your payment method if needed.
+- Payment failed or bounced Act immediately.
+Call your insurer to prevent cancellation.
+Most grant a 10 to 30 day grace period.
+Pay any overdraft fees your bank charged and switch to a different payment method or account with available funds.

-- Delayed payments: Payments process within one to three business days.
-If your payment is late, contact customer service to explain the delay and request a penalty waiver.
+- Delayed payments Transfers take one to three business days.
+If your payment is late, contact the insurer and ask for a penalty waiver, explaining the delay.

 Contact your insurer's customer service for payment issues lasting more than 48 hours.
 If you switch banks or close your checking account, update your payment information with your insurer as soon as possible.
 Most insurers allow you to make these changes online through your customer portal or by calling customer service.